prestodb/presto/presto-docs/src/main/sphinx/functions/window.rst

 .. function:: dense_rank() -> bigint

-    Returns the rank of a value in in a group of values.
+    Returns the rank of a value in a group of values.
 This is similar to :func:`rank`, except that tie values do not produce gaps in the sequence.

 .. function:: percent_rank() -> bigint